 It’s a good idea to hold your baby in skin-to-skin contact as soon as possible after the birth.
-Usually your midwife will dry the baby off and give him to you to hold.
-Close skin contact helps to:
+Usually your midwife will dry the baby off and give baby to you to hold in skin to skin contact.

 The first feeds

 The milk you produce in the first few days after the birth is called colostrum.
-It’s full of the antibodies which help protect your baby from infection, so even if you don’t continue breastfeeding, your baby will receive some benefit from this.
-Colostrum is only produced in small amounts, but that’s all your baby needs at this stage.
+It’s full of the antibodies which help protect your baby from infection, it also has a slightly laxative effect which helps baby pass the first poo, a black sticky substance called meconium.
+Even if you don’t continue breastfeeding, your baby will receive some benefit from one breastfeed after birth.
+Colostrum is a yellow concentrated milk which is produced in small amounts, but that’s all your baby needs at this stage.

 It’s best if your baby stays with you all the time, including sleeping in the same room (the hospital may call this rooming in).
 This helps you learn about your baby and become a confident mum as soon as possible.
 It also means that breastfeeding is established more quickly.
-The Cot Death Society recommends that your baby shares your room for at least the first six months.
-Some breastfeeding mothers find night-time feeding easier if the baby sleeps in their bed, but there are times when it isn’t safe.
-A leaflet on bed-sharing and how to do it safely can be downloaded here.
+The Lullaby Trust recommends that your baby shares your room for at least the first six months.
+A leaflet on reducing the risk of cot death can be downloaded here.